acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 ~~~
 {: .source}

-The CUDA compiler not only generates executable card for the GPU, but also generates binary code that can run on a regular CPU.
-So, you can use it to compile this regular hello world example with the following command.
+The CUDA compiler can generate binary code that will run on CPUs as well as code that will run on GPUs.
+So, you can use it to compile this Hello World with the following command:

 ~~~
 nvcc -o hello_world hello_world.c
 ~~~
 {: .bash}

 To get this to run with a GPU, you need to add some code to create and launch a kernel.
-A kernel is a portion of code that is compiled as a unit that can be transfered to the GPU and started running on it.
+A kernel is a portion of code that can be transfered to the GPU and run there.
 A simple example would look like the following.

 ~~~
 #include <stdio.h>